-- Maintains a close liaison with the Program Lead Technician to provide current status of aircraft maintenance events in progress and forecasts downtime.
+- Maintains a close liaison with the Hangar Lead Technician to provide current status of aircraft and forecast downtime.

-- Ensures Company aircraft are maintained in accordance with the Airworthiness Standards prescribed by applicable Regulations, Airworthiness Directives and Metro Aviation's policies and procedures.
+- Ensuring Company aircraft are maintained in accordance with the Airworthiness Standards prescribed by applicable Regulations, Airworthiness Directives and Metro Aviation's policy and procedure.

-- Ensures all necessary work order documents are completed, accurate and maintained in accordance with Metro Aviation GOM.
+- Ensures all necessary aircraft documents and MAI documents are completed and maintained in accordance with applicable FAA Regulations and company policies.